WreckItTim/experimental/README.md

 see the analytics/visualize_data.ipynb notebook for an example of how to fetch and visualize data from a given map, sensor, and coordinates and/or navigation path

 see the supervised_learning/depth_2d_extraction/monocular_depth.ipynb notebook of how to fetch training/testing data to train a CNN model for monocular depth extraction

+The monocular_depth notebook uses the data SceneV1 and DepthV1.
+For weather, you will need SceneV3, SceneV4, and SceneV5.
+You can see the bottom of the readme.txt file in the data/observations folder for all of the different data available in the catalogue.